-"Wet" Emergency Overnight Shelter Beds
+Emergency Overnight Shelter Beds

-"Dry" Sober Beds and Supporting Services
+Sober Beds and Supporting Services

 Rapid Rehousing & Stabilization Program

 The US Department of Housing and Urban Development’s 2018 report on homelessness showed Massachusetts with a 14% increase, the highest in the country.
 We experienced this increased need at the Mission, especially among women.
 For many of our guests, the disease of substance use disorder goes hand-in-hand with homelessness.
-Staff understand that after months or years experiencing homelessness, unemployment, isolation and estrangement from family and friends, the appropriate next step is transitional housing and treatment.
+Staff understand that after months or years of experiencing homelessness, unemployment, isolation, and estrangement from family and friends, the appropriate next step is transitional housing and treatment.

-Working one on one in a confidential and trauma informed manner, the client prioritizes their goals with a case manager and steps to achieve them.
+Working one on one in a confidential and trauma-informed manner, the client prioritizes their goals with a case manager and steps to achieve them.
 This may involve reunification with family, inpatient treatment, private/public housing, transitional housing, sober living programs, vocational training and employment.
 For some individuals, moving to a sober house or long-term recovery program is optimal.
 Individuals identified as “chronically” homeless and on the City of Boston’s Chronic Housing List are eligible for private housing vouchers, subsidized or public housing.
 Staff may facilitate an immediate referral to partner agencies to expedite the process.

 The Mission will continue to provide financial support to clients for travel expenses, security deposits, first month’s rent, and assistance with furniture and movers.
 Staying true to our mission of transforming lives, clients are offered a range of services and care that are most effective and successful in fostering meaningful, sustainable life changes.